-Fiscal Year 2013 enrollment is projected to be over 200 students.
-The school anticipates an increase in total Basic Education Program (BEP) funding, as a result of increased enrollment across all grades.
-Additionally, the school expects per pupil BEP funding to remain flat for the 2012-13 school year.
-For fiscal year 2013, the School expects to raise approximately \$25,000 in non-government funds.
+Fiscal Year 2014 enrollment is projected to be over 300 students.
+The school anticipates an increase in total Basic Education Program (BEP) funding, as a result of increased enrollment across all grades and the addition of a 7th grade class.
+Additionally, the school expects per pupil BEP funding to remain flat for the 2013-14 school year.
+For fiscal year 2014, the School expects to raise approximately \$25,000 in non-government funds.
 STEM believes a continued focus on cultivating the existing donor base, and a Board of Directors committed to hitting fundraising targets will help the school reach this goal.